 The TF-IDF approach acts to downplay frequently occurring words and highlight more unique words that have useful information, such as “cat” or “mat”.
 This can lead to better results.

 A more sophisticated approach to text representation involves word embedding.
 This maps each word to individual vectors, where the vectors tend to be ‘dense’ rather than ‘sparse’ (ie. smaller and with fewer zeros).
 Each word and the words surrounding it are considered in the mapping process.
-The resulting dense vectors allow for a better analysis and comparison between words and their context.
+The resulting dense vectors allow for better analysis and comparison between words and their context.

 |Bag of words||Count occurrences of input words against vocabulary||Simple and relatively easy||Produces sparse vectors, does not capture context|